emarossi/wave_packet_calc/README.md

 # AXWP: Attosecond X-Ray Wave Packet - v1.0
 This code simulates the electronic dynamics in a neutral molecule triggered by an attosecond X-Ray pulse.
-The code uses the molecular properties calculated by a quantum chemistry package.
-This code builds upon the Qchem 6.1 quantum chemsitry package.
+The code wraps around the Qchem quantum chemistry package, which is used to calculate the molecular electronic structure and its properties.

 ## Theoretical model